MSW Information Sessions

-- Discuss the development of your interest in and commitment to a career in social work.
-Include the particular aspects of social work that most interest you.
-Describe the personal and professional experiences you have had that influenced your choice to pursue the profession of social work.
+- Discuss the personal and professional experiences that led to the development of your interest in and commitment to a career in social work.
+Include the particular aspects of social work that you would like to pursue as a professional and why.

-- NOTE: If you are interested in the Advanced Standing program you should indicate this by including a statement of readiness for entry into the advanced standing program within your personal statement.
+- If you are applying to the Advanced Standing program you should indicate this by including a statement of readiness for entry into the advanced standing program within your personal statement.
 The statement of readiness should include information about how your BSW studies and field experience prepared you for the Advanced Standing Program.